-Poker Tournaments At California Card Rooms
+Poker Tournaments at California Card Rooms

-California card rooms are legal because of a loophole in the legislation.
+California card rooms are legal because of a loophole in CA legislation.
 California doesn’t allow gamblers to play poker when they are in direct competition with the house, at least when it concerns real money.
 To get around this, card rooms typically have players take turns acting as the dealer or standing in for the house.
 This means that games progress a little more slowly than at fully legal gambling locations like Las Vegas.

-Most California card rooms offer major poker varieties like Texas Hold ‘Em and Omaha Hold ‘Em, although plenty of others also offer poker games like Seven-Card Stud.
+Most California card rooms offer major poker varieties like Texas hold’em and Omaha hold’em, although plenty of others also offer poker games like seven-card stud.

-To play in any card room in California, you need to be at least 18-years-old in accordance with California law.
 Most card rooms require that you put up some money to buy-in to various tables.
 Newcomers can look out for card rooms that offer free, beginner-friendly games to teach new poker players the ropes.

 Some of the best California card rooms for poker include:

-This card room offers a ton of different Cal games and traditional poker varieties.
+The Bicycle Hotel & Casino offers a ton of different Cal games and traditional poker varieties.
 It has a rich history and is a stop for the World Series of Poker (WSOP), which occurs from November to December every year.
 The WSOP tournament draws extremely talented players and is great for playing and watching in equal measure.
 Viewership alone can get up into the hundreds of thousands.

 The Bike also includes a seven-story hotel, a few other gaming opportunities, and live entertainment venues.

-Poker Tournaments At Indian Casinos
+Poker Tournaments at California Indian Casinos

-California’s Indian casinos are also an excellent place to scratch your poker itch.
+California Indian casinos are also an excellent place to scratch your poker itch.
 These casinos operate because they’re technically not on California soil.
 Instead, they stand on sovereign Indian ground, so they aren’t subject to the same types of gambling laws.